ferrilab/ferrilab/radium/README.md

 ## Versioning

-Each change of supported target architecture will result in a new minor version.
-Furthermore, `radium` is by definition attached to the Rust standard library.
+`radium` is by definition attached to the Rust standard library.
 As the atomic API evolves, `radium` will follow it.
 MSRV raising is always at least a minor-version increase.

-If you require a backport of architecture discovery to older Rust versions, please file an issue.
-We will happily backport upon request, but we do not proäctively guarantee support for compilers older than ~six months.
+As of Rust 1.60, support for 128-bit atomics is unstable.
+Since `radium` commits to being usable on the stable release series, it does not support 128-bit atomics.
+As a compromise, `Cell<{i,u}128>` *is* integrated with `radium` to prepare for stabilization in the future.

+If 128-bit atomics are removed from the standard library without stabilization, `radium` will similarly remove support for `Cell<{i,u}128>` in a major-version increase.

 ----